protontypes/open-sustainable-technology/README.md

 - [openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts is a collaborative, free and open database of food products from around the world.
 - [ramlegacy](https://www.ramlegacy.org/) - A compilation of stock assessment results for commercially exploited marine populations from around the world.
 - [FABIO](https://github.com/fineprint-global/fabio) - Forestry and Agriculture Biomass Input-Output Tables.
-- [Food and Agriculture Organization Corporate Statistical Database](http://www.fao.org/faostat/en/#data) - Disseminates statistical data collected and maintained by the Food and Agriculture Organization.
 - [Growstuff](https://github.com/Growstuff/growstuff) - Open source and open data platform that can predict when your plantings will be ready to harvest.
 - [FarmOS](https://farmos.org/) - Open source web-based application for farm management, planning, and record keeping.
 - [Is-Vegan](https://github.com/hmontazeri/is-vegan) - Helps you to find out which food ingredients are vegan / non-vegan.
 - [AgroMo](https://github.com/hollorol/AgroMo) - An Integrated Assessment and Modelling software that integrates a crop, biogeochemical and a agro-economical model.
 - [CropHarvest](https://github.com/nasaharvest/cropharvest) - Collects data from a variety of agricultural land use datasets and remote sensing products.
 - [BreizhCrops](https://github.com/dl4sits/BreizhCrops) - A Satellite Time Series Dataset for Crop Type Identification.
-- [VeganCheck.me](https://github.com/JokeNetwork/vegancheck.me) - A multilingual progressive web app, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
+- [VeganCheck.me](https://github.com/frontendnetwork/vegancheck.me) - A multilingual progressive web app, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
 - [Sentinels for Common Agriculture Policy](https://github.com/Sen2Agri/Sen2Agri-System) - Aims at providing to the European and national stakeholders validated algorithms, products, workflows and best practices for agriculture monitoring relevant for the management.
 - [EuroCrops](https://github.com/maja601/EuroCrops) - A dataset collection combining all publicly available self-declared crop reporting datasets from countries of the European Union.
 - [FarmVibes.AI](https://github.com/microsoft/farmvibes-ai) - Can develop rich geospatial insights for agriculture and sustainability.